luizfdias/waes-assignment/README.md

 # Waes Diff API

-This is an API developed in ASP.NET Core with diff functionality that analyzes two data (left and right) and respond the differences.
+This is an API developed in ASP.NET Core with diff functionality that analyzes two data (left and right) and shows their differences.

 ## Getting Started